mit-ll-ai-technology/maite/docs/source/how_to/named_evaluation.rst

     print(DATASET_REGISTRY.keys())
     print(METRIC_REGISTRY.keys())

+These registries are provided at the top level to allow developers and users to easily update or add new models, datasets, and metrics.

 These registries can be used to load models, datasets, and metrics with default values.
 Supported keyword arguments will override the default values.